Gims: 2015–2016: Mon cœur avait raison

-Le fléau (2020–present)
+2020–2021: Le fléau and Gims: On the Record

 In 2020, Gims announced his plan to release an entirely rap album.
 Le fléau was released on 6 November 2020.
 On 27 March 2020, during a live Instagram with Dadju, Gims announced the album Le Retour des Rois for release that year.
 "Here we are in the negotiations, of who, or, the album will be released, with whom it will be distributed.
 You know, the things a little technical."

-On 30 March 2020 in this recording, Gims listens to several songs from the Sexion d'Assaut album Le Retour des Rois while driving in his car.
-On 2 May 2020, during a live return to Instagram with Sniper, Sefyu and Gradur.
-Gims has formalized his 100% rap album for the start of the 2020 school year at the latest, and Le Retour des Rois for the end of 2020, or even the beginning of 2021.
+On 30 March 2020 in this recording, Gims listened to several songs from the Sexion d'Assaut album Le Retour des Rois while driving in his car.
+On 2 May 2020, during a live return to Instagram with Sniper, Sefyu and Gradur, Gims formalized his 100% rap album for the start of the 2020 school year at the latest, and Le Retour des Rois for the end of 2020, or even the beginning of 2021.
 After the end of the first confinement on 11 May 2020, Gims announces the return of the Sexion d'Assaut with the new album Le Retour des Rois, scheduled for the fall.

-The Sexion d'Assaut will make its comeback in concert at Paris La Défense Arena on 25 September 2021, a date officially set for January but postponed due to the raging health crisis.
-On 28 August 2020, Kendji Girac and Gims will unveil their title "Dernier Métro", produced as a duo.
-The same day, he released the first single from the album entitled "Yolo", an urban pop sound, very dancing in which he recounts his journey in music.
+The Sexion d'Assaut made its comeback in concert at Paris La Défense Arena on 25 September 2021, a date officially set for January but postponed due to the raging COVID-19 pandemic.
+On 28 August 2020, Kendji Girac and Gims unveiled their title "Dernier Métro", produced as a duo.
+The same day, he released the first single, "Yolo", from his upcoming album Le fléau.
 On 17 September 2020, on Netflix, a documentary was released retracing the last ten years of his career titled Gims: On the Record.

-On 25 September 2020, he released the second single from the album entitled "Immortel", a purely rap sound featuring a very kicker Gims, from the time of the Sexion d'Assault.
-Due to the COVID-19 pandemic, the release of his album Le Fléau has been delayed indefinitely.
-On 26 November 2020, Gims announced on his social networks that his album Le Fléau would be released on 4 December.
-On 2 December 2020, Gims therefore unveils the tracklist of his fourth album Le Fléau with 17 tracks for 9 featurings.
-Among the featurings, we find some big names of French rap like Vald, Kaaris, Heuss l'Enfoiré or the revelations Leto, Bosh and Gazo.
+On 25 September 2020, he released the second single from Le Fléau, entitled "Immortel", a purely rap song reminiscent of Gims's early freestyles with Sexion d'Assault.On 2 December 2020, Gims unveiled the tracklist of Le Fléau with 17 tracks, including features from Vald, Kaaris, Heuss l'Enfoiré, Leto, Bosh and Gazo.
 The album was certified platinum a month and a half after its release.
-On 17 March 2021, Gims publishes a new freestyle named "Pyongyang" in collaboration with l'nsolent.
-On 5 April 2021, he published on streaming platforms a new title called "GJS" in collaboration with Jul and SCH, as well as the title called "Belle", in collaboration with Dadju and Slimane.
+On 17 March 2021, Gims published a new freestyle named "Pyongyang" in collaboration with l'nsolent.
+On 5 April 2021, he published on streaming platforms a new track called "GJS" in collaboration with Jul and SCH, as well as the track "Belle", in collaboration with Dadju and Slimane.
 He appears in a video supporting right-wing candidate Valérie Pecresse in the run-up to the 2021 regional elections in Île-de-France.